Skip to main content

 • The user's name and SID

-This summary helps security teams quickly evaluate whether a user's behavior matches the profile of a real threat.
+This summary helps security teams evaluate whether a user's behavior matches a real threat profile.

 Payload example: